Ho Chi Minh City: Ethnic groups

 The majority of the population are ethnic Vietnamese (Kinh) at about 93.52%.
 Ho Chi Minh City's largest minority ethnic group are the Chinese (Hoa) with 5.78%.
 Cholon – in District 5 and parts of Districts 6, 10, and 11 – is home to the largest Chinese community in Vietnam.
 The Hoa (Chinese) speak a number of varieties of Chinese, including Cantonese, Teochew (Chaozhou), Hokkien, Hainanese, and Hakka; smaller numbers also speak Mandarin Chinese.
-Other ethnic minorities include Khmer with 0.34%, and Cham with 0.1%.
+Other ethnic minorities include Khmer with 0.34%, Cham with 0.1%, as well as a small group of Baweans from Bawean Island in Indonesia (about 400; as of 2015), they occupy District 1.